backstage/backstage/plugins/splunk-on-call/README.md

 ## Client configuration

-In order to be able to perform certain action (create-acknowledge-resolve an action), you need to provide a REST Endpoint.
+In order to be able to perform certain actions (create-acknowledge-resolve an action), you need to provide a REST Endpoint.

 To enable the REST Endpoint integration you can go on https://portal.victorops.com/ inside Integrations > 3rd Party Integrations > REST – Generic.
 You can now copy the URL to notify: `<SPLUNK_ON_CALL_REST_ENDPOINT>/$routing_key`